Director of Family Advocacy

 🎙️ Student Perspective: Rourke on Switching to Alpha

-A 12-year-old former NYC student describes, in her own words, why her family relocated for Alpha—and what education feels like when it prioritizes mastery over memorization.
+In her own voice, a 12-year-old former NYC student describes why her family relocated for Alpha, and what education feels like when structured for mastery, not rote memorization.

 👉 Watch the student interview (18 min)